sirixdb/sirixdb.github.io/transactional-cursor-api.md

 // Open the database.
 try (final var database = Databases.openJsonDatabase(databaseFile);
      final var manager = database.openResourceManager("resource");
-     // Now open a read-only transaction again. final var rtx = manager.beginNodeReadOnlyTrx()) {
+     // Now open a read-only transaction again on the most recent revision. final var rtx = manager.beginNodeReadOnlyTrx()) {

-  // Use the descendant axis to iterate over all descendant nodes in pre-order (depth-first). new DescendantAxis(rtx, IncludeSelf.YES).forEach((unused) -> {
+  // Use the descendant axis to iterate over all descendant nodes in pre-order
+  // (depth-first).
+  new DescendantAxis(rtx, IncludeSelf.YES).forEach((unused) -> {
     // The transaction-cursor is moved to each structural node
     // (all nodes, except for namespace- and attributes in preorder).